Here, history comes to life

-Fort Eben-Emael, constructed between 1932 and 1935, was one of the largest fortifications in Europe and was thought to be impregnable.
+Fort Eben-Emael, constructed between 1932 and 1935, was one of the largest fortifications in Europe.

 The spectacular and innovative attack on the fortress by an elite unit of German paratroopers on 10 May 1940 marked the tragic start of World War II for Western Europe.